CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 ## Generate Attributes

-The generate_attributes.rb within this repository may be used to generate part of the attributes required for the profile.
+The generate_attributes.rb file within this repository may be used to generate part of the attributes required for the profile.
 The script will inspect aws regions: us-east-1, us-east-2, us-west-1, us-west-2 to generate the following attributes to STDOUT.

 ```